-If you’re not working from research you’ve done on the needs and challenges of a short list of target employers, you can’t possibly create a resume and other career marketing materials, that will contain the right keywords and other information to hit home with them.
+If you’re not working from research you’ve done on the needs and challenges of particular employers, you can’t possibly create an executive resume and other career marketing materials that will contain the right keywords and other information to hit home with them.

 And without knowing who you’re targeting and what makes you a good-fit for their current needs, you can’t build your personal brand around what differentiates your unique ROI over your competitors.

 1. Targeting and Research